 It will send you an email if and when your site goes down.
 Here is an example below.

 This can be especially useful if you’re on a shared host, who tend to overcrowd their servers.
 This can give you proof of how often your site might actually be doing down (even during the middle of the night).
-That’s why we always recommend going with a managed WordPress host such as Kinsta.
-Make sure to check out our post that explores the top 9 reasons to choose managed WordPress hosting.
+That’s why we always recommend going with an application, database, and managed WordPress host such as Kinsta.